Kichi779/Twitch-Chat-Bot/README.md

 # Preview 💬
 https://user-images.githubusercontent.com/92625816/218148752-c331e841-0958-404c-8b0e-ba591181c6e0.mp4

 ⚠️ **If you keep the seconds low, your internet should be fast.
-Slow internet and low per second texts are sent slowly.**
+Slow internet and low per second texts are sent slowly**

 # 📥 Installation & Usage
 - Python must be installed